-TL;DR because there has been a drastic change on the dominant platform on which users access the web: the Mobile Web, and that change has been out of sync with the techniques and approaches we use to develop applications that run on that platform.
+TL;DR attaining good performance is hard because there has been a drastic change on the dominant platform on which users access the web: the Mobile Web, and that change has been out of sync with the techniques and approaches we use to develop applications that run on that platform.

 In the previous post, we discussed what is encompassed when we talk about mobile performance.
 In this post we discuss why is achieving good performance hard?